Berry Cheong

 The natural yeasts on the fruit skin can eat the sugar and produce alcohol.
 In the presence of oxygen, this alcohol is converted to acetic acid, the main component of vinegar.
 If you notice that the cheong is bubbling, or has a very sour or alcoholic taste, it is because it is fermenting.
 While it is safe to eat, you can toss the cheong if you don’t like the taste.

-This berry cheong recipe is a simple and fast method for preserving your berries without cooking!
-Cheong gets better overtime as the sugar fully dissolves, and the flavour of the berries become more pronounced.
+This kumquat-ginger cheong recipe is great for making drinks with.
+The honey and ginger adds a layer of complexity that elevate this from just a simple cheong recipe.
+Cheong gets better overtime as the sugar fully dissolves, and the flavour of the kumquat become more pronounced.

 Prep Time20 minutes